A New Model

 What is OSUN?

 The Open Society University Network (OSUN) is a new model of global higher education.
-It will integrate learning and knowledge creation across geographic and demographic boundaries, promote civic engagement to advance open societies, and expand access of underserved communities to higher education.
+It will integrate learning and knowledge creation--in the social sciences, the humanities, the sciences and the arts, on undergraduate and graduate levels--across geographic and demographic boundaries, promote civic engagement to advance open societies, and expand access of underserved communities to higher education.